Copyright © VegasUnderworld.com. All rights reserved.

 Any caliber will work well for self-defense, but you'll come across many people who feel if you don't shoot what they shoot, it's not good enough and those people are usually very free with their opinions and their opinions are often based on an article or something they read in an internet forum.
 It's the whole Ford vs. Chevy and Jeep vs. everyone debate, but with guns.

 This persons assertion that any caliber below .40 (specifically 9mm) is too weak to drop someone is ridiculous.
 Alternatively, to say that the 9mm is better than the .40 or .45 is just not true.
 In fact, the .40 and .45 can do some things better than the 9mm.
 One of those things is penetrating a hard barrier like car bodies, doors, and walls.
+A 22LR will easily pass through a car door.
+Just not as accurately or reliably as a larger caliber.
 For our purposes, we're discussing personal defense use where barrier penetration is almost never a factor.

 His argument went on to include the science of ballistic gel.
 For those who don't know, ballistic gel is a block of gelatin used to simulate the resistance of flesh and study the predicted affects on the human body.
 Gel tests are great if you need to simulate shooting an extremely obese attacker, but they do very little to simulate real world conditions.
 In real world conditions, the bullet really just needs to transfer energy, create a wound path, and ideally to critical areas.